blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Channel Access.md

 DS-CDMA (Direct Sequence Code Division Multiple Access) is a multiple access scheme based on [[Direct Sequence Spread Spectrum|DSSS]], by spreading the signals from/to different users with different codes.

 It is the most widely used type of CDMA.
+### Frequency Hopping Code Division Multiple Access
+FH-CDMA (Frequency Hopping Code Division Multiple Access) is a multiple access scheme based on [[Frequency-Hopping Spread Spectrum|FHSS]].

+As an example, the Bluetooth communication system is based on a combination of frequency-hopping and either CSMA/CA statistical time-division multiplexing communication (for data communication applications) or TDMA (for audio transmission).

+All nodes belonging to the same user (to the same piconet) use the same frequency hopping sequence synchronously, meaning that they send on the same frequency channel, but CDMA/CA or TDMA is used to avoid collisions within the VPAN (Virtual Personal Area Network).

+Frequency-hopping is used by Bluetooth to reduce the cross-talk and collision probability between nodes in different VPANs.
 ## Frequency Division Multiple Access
 It is based on [[Frequency Division Multiplexing]] (FDM).
 ### Orthogonal Frequency Division Multiple Access